pythonlessons/Reinforcement_Learning/README.md

 8. Introduction to RL Policy Gradient (PG or REINFORCE)

-9. Introduction to RL Deep Deterministic Policy Gradient (DDPG)

-10. Introduction to RL Advanced Actor Critic algorythm (A2C)
+9. Introduction to RL Advanced Actor Critic algorythm (A2C)

-11. Introduction to RL Asynchronous Advanced Actor Critic algorythm (A3C)
+10. Introduction to RL Asynchronous Advanced Actor Critic algorythm (A3C)

 11. Introduction to RL Proximal Policy Optimization algorythm (PPO)